projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

 Hypervisor Memory Virtualization
 ********************************

-The hypervisor provides a contiguous region of physical memory for SOS and each UOS.
-It also guarantees that the SOS and UOS can not access code and internal data in the hypervisor, and each UOS can not access code and internal data of the SOS and other UOSs.
+The hypervisor provides a contiguous region of physical memory for the Service VM and each User VM.
+It also guarantees that the Service and User VMs can not access the code and internal data in the hypervisor, and each User VM can not access the code and internal data of the Service VM and other User VMs.

 The hypervisor:

-- enables EPT and VPID hardware virtualization features,
+- enables EPT and VPID hardware virtualization features
-- establishes EPT page tables for SOS/UOS,
+- establishes EPT page tables for the Service and User VMs
-- provides EPT page tables operations services,
+- provides EPT page tables operations services
-- virtualizes MTRR for SOS/UOS,
+- virtualizes MTRR for Service and User VMs
-- provides VPID operations services,
+- provides VPID operations services
-- provides services for address spaces translation between GPA and HPA, and
+- provides services for address spaces translation between the GPA and HPA
-- provides services for data transfer between hypervisor and virtual machine.
+- provides services for data transfer between the hypervisor and the virtual machine

 Memory Virtualization Capability Checking
 =========================================

-In the hypervisor, memory virtualization provides EPT/VPID capability checking service and EPT hugepage supporting checking service.
-Before HV enables memory virtualization and uses EPT hugepage, these service need to be invoked by other units.
+In the hypervisor, memory virtualization provides EPT/VPID capability checking service and an EPT hugepage supporting checking service.
+Before the HV enables memory virtualization and uses the EPT hugepage, these services need to be invoked by other units.

 Data Transfer between Different Address Spaces
 ==============================================

-In ACRN, different memory space management is used in the hypervisor, Service OS, and User OS to achieve spatial isolation.
-Between memory spaces, there are different kinds of data transfer, such as a SOS/UOS may hypercall to request hypervisor services which includes data transferring, or when the hypervisor does instruction emulation: the HV needs to access the guest instruction pointer register to fetch guest
+In ACRN, different memory space management is used in the hypervisor, Service VM, and User VM to achieve spatial isolation.
+Between memory spaces, there are different kinds of data transfer, such as when a Service/User VM may hypercall to request hypervisor services which includes data transferring, or when the hypervisor does instruction emulation: the HV needs to access the guest instruction pointer register to fetch guest